matteo-pacini/InstaP4tch0/README.md

 # Implemented Features

+- In app settings to enable/disable features (long press on InstaP4tch0 logo).
 - Localised in: 🇬🇧, 🇮🇹.
 - Hide sponsored content
 - Present alert on double-tap-to-like

 # Coming Soon

-- In app settings to enable/disable features.
 - More...

 # Not working